fdufnews/macropad/software/pico_fs/readme.md

 It is boot.py that tests if the rotary encoder is pushed at power on and activate or not the USB drive.
 ## Directory tree
+Here is a picture of the directory tree on the CIRCUITPY disk.
 ```text
 root
      |